-“Beauty is pain my friend.”
+“Beauty is pain, my friend.”
 She joked and he laughed along with her.
-“So what’s your name anyways?”
+“So what’s your name anyway?”

 He didn’t answer immediately, and then he shrugged his shoulders.
 “I guess it doesn’t matter.”
 He said, leaving her confused.
 “It’s Shawn.
 Shawn Belfonte.”

 “Oh, I already know who you are miss Marissa Coldwell.”

 Warning bells went off as he said her name.
 Immediately she was on her feet.
 “Goodnight.”
 She saw enough movies to know when to get the hell on when something wasn’t right.
 That’s what she got for hanging around a complete stranger.